Ripples in graphene: A variational approach: Abstract

 \section{Abstract}

 Suspended graphene samples are observed to be gently rippled rather than being flat.
-In \cite{emergence}, we have checked that this nonplanarity can be rigorously described within the classical molecular-mechanical frame of configurational-energy minimization. \UUU There, \EEE we have \UUU identified \EEE all ground-state configurations with graphene topology \UUU with respect to \EEE classes of next-to-nearest neighbor interaction energies and classified their fine nonflat geometries.
+In \cite{emergence}, we have checked that this nonplanarity can be rigorously described within the classical molecular-mechanical frame of configurational-energy minimization.
+There, we have identified all ground-state configurations with graphene topology with respect to classes of next-to-nearest neighbor interaction energies and classified their fine nonflat geometries.

-In this second paper on graphene nonflatness, we refine the analysis further and prove the emergence of wave patterning. \EEE Specifically, we show that \UUU almost \EEE minimizers of the configurational energy develop waves with specific wavelength, independently of the size of the sample.
-This corresponds \UUU remarkably \EEE to experiments and simulations.
+In this second paper on graphene nonflatness, we refine the analysis further and prove the emergence of wave patterning. \UUU Moving within the frame of \cite{emergence}, rippling formation in graphene is reduced to a two-dimensional problem for one-dimensional chains. \EEE Specifically, we show that almost minimizers of the configurational energy develop waves with specific wavelength, independently of the size of the sample.
+This corresponds remarkably to experiments and simulations.